Couples Therapy NJ – Marriage Counseling Specialist: Garrett Coan, LCSW

 Do you find yourself fighting with your spouse over issues surrounding your children?
 It is not uncommon in an unhappy whereby the couple’s children become the focal point of conflict.
 Differing approaches to child rearing such as methods of discipline become a source of tension and dispute.

 In addition, it commonly occurs that both parties will subconsciously recruit their children as personal allies.
 Being co-opted in such a fashion is detrimental to the emotional well being of children.
-Moreover, in an adversarial family environment, children quickly learn that they can "split" the parents and thereby manipulate them into getting what they want.
-This process only further exacerbates marital discord.
-In my marriage counseling NJ practice, I help couples formulate a unified approach to their children so as to avoid unhealthy alliances and splitting.
+Moreover, in an adversarial family environment, children quickly learn that they can “split” the parents and thereby manipulate them into getting what they want.
+In my couples therapy NJ practice, I help couples formulate a unified approach to their children so as to avoid unhealthy alliances and splitting.

 Do You Find It Difficult to Tolerate Your Partner’s Habits and Idiosyncrasies?

 No two people are the same.
 Our preferences and habits are a reflection of our uniqueness.
-Sometimes, couples come to view "difference" as irreconcilable incompatibility.
+Sometimes, couples come to view “difference” as irreconcilable incompatibility.
 This outlook can lead to frustration and resentment over time.
-In my marriage counseling NJ practice, I help couples understand how differences in style and outlook can serve as a catalyst for growth.
-As your marriage counselor, I will help you learn to appreciate how you strengths and weaknesses complement each another, leading to compatibility in the midst of difference.
+In my couples therapy NJ practice, I help couples understand how differences in style and outlook can serve as a catalyst for growth.
+As your couples therapist, I will help you learn to appreciate how you strengths and weaknesses complement each another, leading to compatibility in the midst of difference.

 Empathize and Validate

 Acknowledge that difference does not mean better or worse.
-Become a connoisseur of your spouse's unique qualities and you will be able to empathize with them more effectively.
+Become a connoisseur of your spouse’s unique qualities and you will be able to empathize with them more effectively.
 Empathy and validation are the foundations of a happy marriage.
-In my marriage counseling NJ practice, I help couples develop the skills to empathize and validate more effectively.
+In my couples therapy NJ practice, I help couples develop the skills to empathize and validate more effectively.

 Be Giving and Thoughtful